remix-run/remix/docs/tutorials/jokes.md

 Feel free to add your own jokes if you like.

-Now we just need to run this file.
+Now we need to run this file.
 We wrote it in TypeScript to get type safety (this is much more useful as our app and datamodels grow in complexity).
 So we'll need a way to run it.

 💿 Install `esbuild-register` as a dev dependency: